Hash#compare_by_identity

 hash.compare_by_identity? -> boolean

 The predicate method compare_by_identity? returns true if the Hash is currently using identity comparison for its keys, false if not.
-By default, a Hash returns false for this predicate.
+By default, it returns false for this predicate for this predicate.

 Use this to query the Hash’s mode without altering it.